dhchenx/mmkit-features/doc/multimodal_features_library.md

             }
 ```

-The `metadata` object is deprived from the original `computational_sequence` object from the CMU-Multimodal-SDK but we extend the object by adding more metadata to support complciated operations of the library, such as `attributes` and `attributes-alias`.
+The `metadata` object is deprived of the original `computational_sequence` object from the CMU-Multimodal-SDK but we extend the object by adding more metadata to support complicated operations of the library, such as `attributes` and `attributes-alias`.

 #### Multimodal Node List